vsvale/kappa_k8s_config/docs/theory/airflow.md

 - in any executor has a queue where tasks going to be pushed and pulled by workes.
 Queue define order of execution of tasks.
 - Local: multiple tasks in the same machine
 - Kubernetes: mutiple tasks in k8s
+- Celery: distribute task in pultiple machines, need a queue in redis and install airflow and dependencies in each worker
 - default: Sequential executor, no paralalism cause sqlite don't allow multiple writes at same time
 - grep executor airflow.cfg